 Perhaps the most coveted of the nautical world, the bowline (or “boh-lin”) is a simple loop knot that tightens as the load grows.
-Most commonly used on smaller vessels, the bowline is generally used to fasten the halyard to the head of the sail.
+Most commonly used on smaller vessels, the bowline is generally employed to fasten the halyard to the head of the sail.
 It is as easy to tie as it is to untie while creating a fixed loop at the end of your line.
 The bowline has been around for well over 400 years.
 It’s a versatile knot, sometimes referred to as the “King of Knots,” and when you see a struggling swimmer being hoisted to safety by a Coast Guard helicopter, it is usually the bowline wrapped around their body.
-And just like tying your shoes, to pull the bowline together there is a rabbit and his rabbit hole.
+And just like tying your shoes, to pull the bowline together, there is a rabbit and his rabbit hole.

 Think of your shoelace knot for reference and the over-under method of tying a knot.
-The reef knot, or square knot, is used to fasten the two ends of the rope together making a stopper knot.
+The reef knot, or square knot, is used to fasten the two ends of the rope together, making a stopper knot.
 Though commonly used to tie two different lines together, it is not recommended if the lines are different sizes as one may slip out.
-The reef knot dates back well over 4,000 years and though originating within the maritime field, it is widely used in the medical profession.
+The reef knot dates back well over 4,000 years, and though originating within the maritime field, it is widely used in the medical profession.
 It was once believed by ancient Greeks that a wound bound by the reef knot would heal quicker.
 The square knot is no L7 weenie as it’s easy to tie, strong, and, when the day is over, easy to release.

 Holy sheet, that’s a great knot.
 The sheet bend is a knot ideal for combining two different ropes together and extending the length of your line.
 The knot is best suited for a load-bearing line as the knot may loosen without constant tension.
 Consider putting up a tarp canopy at camp and finding that your line to the tree falls a few feet short.
 Grab a second line and tie a sheet bend knot to finish off your forest roof.
 It’s also known as a weaver’s knot as it extended the thread length in early textile mills.
-If you’ve got lots of ropes, but not the length necessary, the sheet bend will weave your lines together.
+If you’ve got lots of ropes but not the necessary length, the sheet bend will weave your lines together.

 Sitting toward the top of the pyramid when it comes to the importance of knots, the clove hitch (also known as a double hitch) is great for temporarily tying something to or around a cylindrical object, like a dock post.
 It can be adjusted as easily as it can be tied, though this is not a knot you want to leave unattended as it does have a tendency to unravel.
 Imagine needing to create a railing of sorts on your boat, the clove hitch would be the perfect knot for attaching a rope to a series of posts.
-It can be easily tied with one hand and its usage dates back to the early 16th century, being used in ratlines (a quickly assembled ladder system to scale the mast) and seen in sculptures and paintings.
-All tied and taught, the clove hitch is a great knot to have in your back pocket.
+It can be easily tied with one hand, and its usage dates back to the early 16th century, being used in ratlines (a quickly assembled ladder system to scale the mast) and seen in sculptures and paintings.
+All tied and taut, the clove hitch is a great knot to have in your back pocket.

-The midshipman’s hitch knot creates an adjustable loop at the end of your line that unlike other knots can be fastened while the line is under tension.
+The midshipman’s hitch knot creates an adjustable loop at the end of your line that, unlike other knots, can be fastened while the line is under tension.
 The midshipman’s hitch is strong and will stand up against heavy loads as the second loop eases the strain on the line.
 The adjustability of the knot makes the midshipman optimal for varying conditions and/or objects.
 And in the hopefully unlikely situation that you find yourself falling overboard, the midshipman’s is the knot you need to know to fasten around yourself as you’re ideally pulled back in toward the boat.
 Learn it and practice it because it may save you when you’re struggling with nature’s whitecaps.

 The monkey’s fist is a bit of a bonus and is used as a weight at the end of the line so it can be thrown from bow to stern or vessel to dock.
-The size of the fist will vary depending on the circumference of the line but its shape will always look like a puzzle found on the big man’s desk.
-Some use it as a fashionable keychain, a weapon as the knot is incredibly dense and will pack a serious blow to the attacker, but when you need to toss a line to an approaching ship, the monkey’s fist should be the weighted knot of choice.
+The size of the fist will vary depending on the circumference of the line, but its shape will always look like a puzzle found on the big man’s desk.
+Some use it as a fashionable keychain or even a weapon as the knot is incredibly dense and will pack a serious blow to the attacker, but when you need to toss a line to an approaching ship, the monkey’s fist should be the weighted knot of choice.